Beasta2768/Final-Year-Project/Logbook.md

-- objectives isnt just features of software
+- objectives isn't just features of software
 -  testing a part of objective
 	- background research
 	- lit review